Shear and bulk viscosities of the gluon plasma across the transition temperature from lattice QCD: Spectral analysis

 It is customary in the field to normalize viscosities by the entropy density $s$.
 We therefore also present comparisons of entropy-normalized viscosities from various studies in Fig.~\ref{fig:vis_all}.
 In our work, $s$ is obtained from an interpolation (or extrapolation) of the results in Ref.~\cite{Giusti:2025fxu}.
 The uncertainty in $s$ is neglected, since it is significantly smaller than that of the viscosities.
-The resulting entropy-normalized viscosities are listed in Tab.~\ref{tab:viscosity-by-s}.
+The resulting entropy-normalized viscosities are listed in Table~\ref{tab:viscosity-by-s}.

-Our results for $\eta/s$ presented in the left panel of Fig.~\ref{fig:vis_all} show a dip near the phase transition temperature $T_c$, followed by a mild increase at $T>T_c$, approaching the AdS/CFT lower bound $1/(4\pi)$~\cite{Kovtun:2004de} near $1.125\,T_c$, in alignment with the next-to-leading-order (NLO) perturbation theory~\cite{Ghiglieri:2018dib} (``pQCD") at higher temperatures.
-In comparison, an analytic fit employing glueball resonance gas (GRG) for $T<T_c$ and hard thermal loop (HTL)-resummed perturbation theory for $T>T_c$ (``GRG \& HTL'')~\cite{Christiansen:2014ypa}, the NLO perturbation theory (``pQCD"), and the quasi-particle model (``QPM")~\cite{Mykhaylova:2019wci}, all predict a similar dip and mild rise, consistent with the trend seen in our results.
-Two lattice calculations employing the ML algorithm~\cite{Astrakhantsev:2017nrs,Meyer:2007ic} (``Astrakhantsev et al.” and ``Meyer”) reproduce the mild increase above $T_c$ observed in our study in a narrower temperature range.
-Another lattice study using ML~\cite{Borsanyi:2018srz} (``Borsányi et al.") reports little or no temperature dependence.
+Our results for $\eta/s$ presented in the left panel of Fig.~\ref{fig:vis_all} show a dip near the phase transition temperature $T_c$, followed by a mild increase at $T>T_c$, approaching the AdS/CFT lower bound $1/(4\pi)$~\cite{Kovtun:2004de} near $1.125\,T_c$, in alignment with the NLO perturbation theory~\cite{Ghiglieri:2018dib} (perturbation QCD, ``pQCD") at higher temperatures.
+In comparison, an analytic fit employing glueball resonance gas (GRG) for $T<T_c$ and HTL-resummed perturbation theory for $T>T_c$ (``GRG and HTL'')~\cite{Christiansen:2014ypa}, the NLO perturbation theory (``pQCD"), and the quasiparticle model (``QPM")~\cite{Mykhaylova:2019wci}, all predict a similar dip and mild rise, consistent with the trend seen in our results.
+Two lattice calculations employing the ML algorithm~\cite{Astrakhantsev:2017nrs,Meyer:2007ic} (``Astrakhantsev \textit{et al.}” and ``Meyer”) reproduce the mild increase above $T_c$ observed in our study in a narrower temperature range.
+Another lattice study using ML~\cite{Borsanyi:2018srz} (``Borsányi \textit{et al.}") reports little or no temperature dependence.

 For $\zeta/s$ presented in the right panel of Fig.~\ref{fig:vis_all}, our results exhibit a decreasing trend with temperature from below $T_c$ to above $T_c$.
-Other calculations—including the ``QPM"~\cite{Mykhaylova:2020pfk}, sum-rule analyses combined with lattice data (``Sum Rule")~\cite{Kharzeev:2007wb}, and ML-based lattice studies~\cite{Astrakhantsev:2018oue,Meyer:2007dy} (``Astrakhantsev et al." and ``Meyer")—show a similar trend for $T>T_c$ but report smaller values below $T_c$ when normalized by the entropy density.
+Other calculations—including the ``QPM"~\cite{Mykhaylova:2020pfk}, sum rule analyses combined with lattice data (``Sum Rule")~\cite{Kharzeev:2007wb}, and ML-based lattice studies~\cite{Astrakhantsev:2018oue,Meyer:2007dy} (``Astrakhantsev \textit{et al.}" and ``Meyer")—show a similar trend for $T>T_c$ but report smaller values below $T_c$ when normalized by the entropy density.